dxrxbxk/IRC/README.md

 then use and IRC client to connect to it, my IRC client was irssi

-## He is how we launch the server:
+## This is how we launch the server:
 ![image](https://github.com/dxrxbxk/IRC/assets/49480965/4d5cc85a-077e-4de7-9936-4428ef84396c)

 ## Another way to fast connect: